-Unions constantly have to vote on factual issues.
-So does the Vereniging Nederlandse Verkeersvliegers (VNV), also known as Dutch ALPA (Airline Pilots Association).
-The Union is part of Dutch Airlines.
-Secretary General of the VNV Daan Zwart explains in the interview, how the voter turnout went up approximately 20% because of online voting.
+Unions constantly have to vote on an arrray of issues.
+This is no different for the Vereniging Nederlandse Verkeersvliegers (VNV), also known as Dutch ALPA (Airline Pilots Association), a union affiliated with Dutch Airlines.
+Secretary General of the VNV, Daan Zwart, explains in the interview how online voting helped boost the organization’s voter turnout by approximately 20%.

 VNV traditionally offered votings in written form.
-A paper ballot was sent to the (a part of) members and received back in provided special envelopes.
-The result was hand counted, since VNV has more than 5000 members, that‘s quite a job.
+Paper ballots were sent to the members and received back in special envelopes provided.
+The result was hand-counted, which is quite a job given VNV has more than 5000 members.

 Why did you decide to offer online voting?

 VNV has grown over the years.
-There are several partial and full votings throughout the year which took up more and more of secretarial capacity and out of pocket costs.
+Since there are several partial and full votings throughout the year, this took up more and more secretarial capacity and led to out of pocket expenses.
 Eventually we looked for a more efficient way to handle the votings.

 What has changed?

-Once the process is standardized, there is little effort to set up a voting.
-The receipt of the votes can be followed daily via a graph, but the voting itself remains secret.
-Once the voting is closed, the result is almost instantly processed as a pdf that can be shared.
+Once the process is standardized, there is little effort involved in setting up an online vote.
+Voter turnout can be followed daily via a graph, whilst the way in which members voted remains secret.
+Once the voting period has ended, the results are almost instantly processed as a pdf that can be shared.

 How satisfied was your electorate with online voting?

-Members have to get used to digitally voting.
-This means that one has to put effort in to help them using it.
-We send in advance an e-mail that the voting will start shortly and we assist them if they experience problems, if needed we can resent the e-mail with voting ID and password.
-A reminder a few days before the end of the voting also works very inspiring.
-The majority seems very satisfied with digital voting but there a also questions about used technique and privacy.
+Members need to get used to voting digitally.
+This means that one has to put effort in to helping them navigate the process.
+We send an e-mail in advance notifying that the vote will soon commence, and we assist members if they experience problems.
+If needed we can re-sent the e-mail with voting ID and password.
+A reminder a few days before the end of the voting also provides inspiration for members to participate.
+The majority of our members seem very satisfied with digital voting but there are also questions about underlying technique and privacy.

 Are you satisfied with the flexibility of the POLYAS voting system?